Heavyweight Suvendu Adhikari joins BJP; 9 MLAs, 1 MP also change sides

 Former TMC MP Dasarth Tirkey also joined the BJP.

-Several district-level leaders of the TMC, Left and Congress, including former minister Shyamaprasad Mukherjee, also changed sides and joined the BJP. (agencies)
+Several district-level leaders of the TMC, Left and Congress, including former minister Shyamaprasad Mukherjee, also changed sides and joined the BJP.
+(PTI)

+Heavyweight Suvendu Adhikari joins BJP; 9 MLAs, 1 MP also change sides